lukas-jj/acousta-find/README.md

 ### Done
 - Refactor repeated code on Guitar List handleSubmit function (setAll should be an object with true or false for properties instead of individual booleans so that I can use e.target.name).
+- Create 'card' for each guitar in the filtered list.